specialEarn up to 50,000 Qantas Points with a more rewarding personal loan from Symple.

 Kelly searched for fast cash loans and used RateCity.com.au’s comparison tables to find a range of competitive loan options that suited her financial needs.

-After finding the loan with an interest rate and repayment schedule that worked with her budget, she applied for and secured the most competitive loan available.
+After finding the loan with an interest rate and repayment schedule that worked with her budget, she applied for and secured the most competitive loan available to her.
 She was then able to pay her outstanding car bills and work her fast loan repayments into her budget.

 What other speedy loan types are available?

-If you feel you need money urgently, there are a few options available to you.
+If you feel you need money urgently, there may be a few quick cash loan options available to you.
 However, it’s crucial to keep in mind they all come with their own set of risks, and your eligibility is up to the lender’s discretion.

-If you’re on Centrelink benefits you may be eligible for advances on your benefits.
+If you’re on Centrelink benefits you may be eligible for advance payments on your benefits.
 Receiving advanced payments may help you cover unexpected expenses.
 You can contact Centrelink to find out how much may be available to you.

 Payday loans are another ‘fast’ alternative when you need money urgently.
 They are a high-cost short-term loan of up to $2,000 that is usually paid to the applicant within 24 hours.
-The application process for payday loans tends to be relatively easy, and they do offer loans to borrowers with bad credit.
+The online loan application process for these emergency loans tends to be relatively easy, and they do offer loans to borrowers with bad credit.

-However, these types of loans are generally regarded as one of the riskiest methods of borrowing money, and can easily hurt your finances and credit score.
-They tend to come with higher than average application and account-keeping fees, as well as higher than average late payment and default fees.
+However, even though they are small loans, these types of loans are generally regarded as one of the riskiest methods of borrowing money, and can easily hurt your finances and credit score.
+They tend to come with higher than average loan application and account-keeping fees, as well as higher than average late payment and default fees.
 Payday loans should only be used in emergency situations when no other options are available.

 Sometimes you need a quick burst of money for something, but you don't always have the financial options available.
 That's where fast loans can come in, offering a speedy personal loan when you need it without the wait.
 Also known as "cash loans", fast personal loans are about a speedy application and approval time, so you can get your money fast.
 However even the best fast loans are worth learning about, to find out whether a fast loan is the best option for you, as what makes them "fast" might not be worth it in the end.